 Pinus nigraItem #6546 USDA Hardiness Zone: 4 - 8

-A handsome evergreen tree with densely-branched conical form when young becoming umbrella shaped with age.
+A handsome evergreen tree with a densely branched conical form when young that becomes umbrella-shaped with age.
 Needles are long and dark green.
-Superb for windbreaks or specimen.
-Useful landscape tree.
+Tolerates poor soils, and harsh, drying winds.
+A superb conifer for windbreaks or for use as a large landscape specimen.

-- OverviewLight Needs:Full sunWatering Needs:Water regularly- weekly or more often in extreme heat.Average Landscape Size:Fast growing to 40 to 60 ft. tall, 15 to 25 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Quickly reaches 40 to 60 ft. tall, 15 to 25 ft. wide.

 - History & LoreHistory:This pine is native to an enormous range of Europe and western Asia where it attains a height of about 100 feet.
 It came into cultivation on the continent in 1759 and classified by Austrian botanist Johann Arnold who published it in his work on the flora in 1785.
 It did not reach Britain or the United States until 1835.
 However, over the years the Austrian pine has been given a number of different species by botanists various nationalities of 19th century Europe such as P. Laricio by Jean Poiret of France; P. austricaca by Franz Hoess of Austria, P. nigra var austriaca, Paul Ascherson, professor of botany in Berlin; and P. nigricans by the botanist and physician Nicholas Host.
 There are two subspecies or varieties, P. nigra var austriaca and P. n.
 'Pyramidalis'.